 Choosing the material type

 The most common materials used for disposable gloves are Latex, Vinyl and Nitrile.
 Each material has its benefits and drawbacks.

 Latex Gloves are constructed from Natural Rubber Latex and are the most popular type of disposable glove.
 The physical properties of the material offer protection from biohazardous risks whilst superior elasticity and tensile strength provide unsurpassed user comfort and a reasonable resistance to cuts and abrasions.
 Because they are manufactured from a naturally occurring substance, Latex gloves possess greater biodegradability and are kinder to the environment than Vinyl and Nitrile gloves, which are manufactured from man-made synthetic materials.
-Latex gloves are generally cost-effective and our Economy Powder Free Latex Gloves are available as low as £2.80 per box of 100!
+Latex gloves are cost-effective and our Medical Grade Disposable Latex Gloves offer all the performance benefits of latex at a great value price.